 A good variety of different length treks, from one to twelve days, are available to suit different interests from ‘peak baggers’ to birders keen to trace the region’s endemic species.
 Routes can also be extended where necessary for private groups to provide more opportunity to acclimatise to the altitude or to simply enjoy the peace, seclusion and beauty of the mountains.

 The trekking routes

 Two trekking circuits provide access to the Rwenzoris peaks: the Central Circuit out of Nyakalengija and the Southern Circuit out of Kilembe.
 While the Southern Circuit was the route first followed (largely) by Professor Scott Elliott in 1895, it is the central circuit, pioneered by Luigi di Savoia in 1906, that for many years provided the only access to mountains.

 At Brilliant we only organise treks for the Southern Circuit.
-This is because it provides the most intense experience of almost virgin landscapes and longer routes that benefit acclimitisation (and the overall experience).
+This is because it provides the most intense and impressive experience of almost unbelievable landscapes.
+The southern circuit also has some longer routes that benefit acclimatisation (and the overall experience).

 Guides and sustainable tourism

 All of our guides receive comprehensive general mountaineering and specific ice climbing training.
 They are trained in mountain first aid and so are able to spot and respond to the first signs of altitude sickness.
 Rescue procedures are practised and reviewed regularly.
 Equipment is well-maintained and frequently checked.